campaign Categories

 This category recognises the organisation that best used events or a specific event dedicated to a targeted audience (for example, age, gender, demographic) to achieve a specified marketing outcome.
 Judges will be looking for events that created a positive brand experience for the targeted audience and left a lingering impact on the audience.

-34. Excellence in Video
+38. Excellence in Video

-35. Excellence in Viral Marketing
+39. Excellence in Viral Marketing

 Talent Categories

-36. Marketing Leader of the year (NEW)
+40. Marketing Leader of the Year

 This category recognises outstanding leadership and excellence from a brand-side chief marketing officer/head of marketing unit or marketing leader who has made a significant impact to their brand’s overall advertising/marketing output.